Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Introduction

 \section{Introduction}

-Precisely determined stellar parameters are the key to many astrophysical investigations.
-The Gaia astrophysical parameters inference system \citep[Apsis,][]{Bailer2013} was devised to extend the scientific content and potential of Gaia beyond its core astrometric mission of providing precise measurements of positions, parallaxes, and proper motions of more than 10$^9$ sources.
+Precisely determined stellar parameters are key to many astrophysical investigations.
+The Gaia astrophysical parameters inference system \citep[Apsis,][]{Bailer2013} was devised to extend the scientific content and potential of Gaia beyond its core astrometric mission of providing precise measurements of positions, parallaxes, and proper motions for more than 10$^9$ sources.
 Gaia Data Release 3 (DR3) includes astrophysical parameters of up to 470\,million sources.
-The Apsis estimates are based on averaged low-resolution spectra in the Gaia BP and RP bands with a resolution of R=20 to 60 combined with Gaia photometry and astrometry, and on data from the Radial Velocity Spectrograph (RVS), which provides R$\approx$11500 spectra in the wavelength range 846 to 870\,nm for stars with G$\lesssim$15.2\,mag.
-From this stellar astrophysical parameters like effective temperature, age, mass, surface gravity log\,g, global metallicity [M/H] and elemental abundances, etc.\ are inferred \citep{Creevey2022,Fouesneau2022,Delchambre2022}.
+The Apsis estimates are based on averaged low-resolution spectra in the Gaia BP and RP bands with a resolution of R=20 to 60 combined with Gaia photometry and astrometry, and on data from the Radial Velocity Spectrograph (RVS), which provides R$\approx$11500 spectra in the wavelength range from 846 to 870\,nm for stars with G$\lesssim$15.2\,mag.
+This is used to infer stellar astrophysical parameters such as effective temperature, age, mass, surface gravity log\,g, global metallicity [M/H], and elemental abundances \citep{Creevey2022,Fouesneau2022,Delchambre2022}.

-Gaia Apsis promises to unlock vastly improved insights into a variety of research topics, like the Solar neighbourhood and young nearby moving groups, stellar structure and evolution, open and globular clusters, and the overall structure of the Milky Way with its distinct streams, bar, and spiral arms, and more diffuse disk and halo components.
+Gaia Apsis promises to unlock vastly improved insights into a variety of research topics, such as the solar neighbourhood and young nearby moving groups, stellar structure and evolution, open and globular clusters, and the overall structure of the Milky Way with its distinct streams, bar, and spiral arms as well as its more diffuse disc and halo components.
 Precise stellar astrophysical parameters are also essential for the study of exoplanets, whose properties are in general determined relative to the properties of the stellar host \citep[e.g.][]{Magrini2022, Berger2023}.

 As pointed out by \citet{Bailer2013}, the veracity of the Apsis methods can only be assessed on real data.
-This provides our motivation to use independently determined properties of bona fide single stars in the Hyades and Pleiades open clusters as external validations of --- and benchmarks for --- Gaia DR3 Apsis estimates.
+This provides our motivation to use independently determined properties of bona fide single stars in the Hyades and Pleiades open clusters as external validations of, and benchmarks for, Gaia DR3 Apsis estimates.